-- 2. In the Create tab (Geometry), click in the Object Type rollout to activate the Box tool. - 3.
-Click (Maximize Viewport) to display multiple viewports. - 4.
+- 2. In the Create panel (), click (Geometry), click in the Object Type rollout to activate the Box tool. - 3.
 In the Perspective viewport, click and drag to define the length and width of the rectangle.
-Click and continue moving the mouse upwards to define the height. - 5.
-Initially you can use the Parameters rollout in the Create tab to edit the values.
-You can also use the Modify tab to edit the values.
-Set the Length to 0'50" (4'2"), Width to 0'33" (2'9"), and Height to 0'10".
-The box should look similar to the one in Figure 3-49.
+Click and continue moving the mouse upwards to define the height. - 4.
+Initially you can use the Parameters rollout in the Create panel to edit the values.
+You can also use the Modify panel to edit the values.
+Set the Length to 4'2", Width to 2'9", and Height to 0'10" and press <Enter>.
+In the Perspective viewport, the box should look similar to that shown in Figure 3-51.

-- 6. In the Name and Color rollout, name the object armchair. - 7.
-To better see the edges, change the display mode to wireframe.
-Click the Viewport Shading label (Realistic) and select Wireframe. - 8.
-Press <G> to hide the grid.

-- 9. If the Graphite Modeling Ribbon is only displaying tabs, click □ to display the commands in the panel. - 10.
+- 5. In the Name and Color field, name the object armchair. - 6.
+To better see the edges, change the display mode to wireframe by clicking on the Viewport Shading label (Realistic) and selecting Wireframe. - 7.
+Press <G> to hide the grid. - 8.
+If the Modeling Ribbon is only displaying tabs, click ■ to display the tools and the panels. - 9.
 Select the Graphite Modeling Tools tab if it is not already active.
-In the Graphite Modeling Tools Ribbon, expand the Polygon Modeling panel and click Apply Edit Poly Mod, as shown in Figure 3-50.
-This adds an Edit Poly modifier to the object.
+Expand the Polygon Modeling panel and click Apply Edit Poly Mod, as shown in Figure 3-52.
+This adds an Edit Poly modifier to the Box object.
 This is also reflected in the Command Panel.
-Note that the modifier Stack displays the Edit Poly modifier.
+Note that the Modify panel is already open and the Modifier Stack displays the Edit Poly modifier.

-11. Click (Edge) in the Polygon Modeling panel, as shown in Figure 3-51, to activate Edge Selection.
-Alternatively, you can press <2>.
+10. Click (Edge) in the Polygon Modeling panel, as shown in Figure 3-53, to activate Edge Selection.
+Alternatively, you can press <2> to select it.

-12. In the Navigation toolbar, click (Zoom Extents All Selected).
+11. In the Navigation toolbar, click (Zoom Extents All Selected).

-13. Hold down <Ctrl> and select the upper two long edges, as shown in Figure 3-52.
+12. Hold down <Ctrl> and select the upper two long edges, as shown in Figure 3-54.
+The selected edges turn red.

-- 14. In the Modeling Ribbon, in the Loops panel, press and hold <Shift> and click (Connect) to open the Connect Edges heads-up display. - 15.
-In the Connect Edges heads-up display, set Segments to 2, Pinch to 70, and click .
-Note that 2 edges are placed along the two short edges, as shown in Figure 3-53.
+- 13. In the Modeling Ribbon, in the Loops panel, press and hold <Shift> and click (Connect) to open the Connect Edges heads-up display. - 14.
+In the Connect Edges heads-up display, set Segments to 2, Pinch to 70 and press <Enter> (leaving Slide as 0).
+Note that 2 edges are placed along the two short edges, as shown in Figure 3-55.